RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/user_manual.md

 ## 1. Introduction

-### 1.1 What is SEA?
+### 1.1 What is SEA_2025 – Variant Database Query Tool?
-SEA (Software Engineering Assessment 2025) is a web-based application designed to annotate VCF files with variant information retrieved from ClinVar.
+SEA (Software Engineering Assessment 2025) is a web-based application designed to annotate variants with variant information retrieved from ClinVar.

 The tool provides a simple interface for uploading variant files and generating annotated output.